-Using a primer before painting over wallpaper allows for the correction of any flaws concealed from the removing the wallpaper and helps create a smoother finish.
+Using a primer before painting over wallpaper allows for the correction of any flaws concealed from the removal of the wallpaper and helps create a smoother finish.

 Just like oil and water don’t mix well in a glass the same holds true for paint if you are trying to paint a latex or water-based paint over a pre-existing oil-based paint.
 To ensure that the new paint you apply adheres properly simply apply the paint primer first without attempting to skip the step.

 Brick or Masonry – the high pH values, along with the natural elements of brick and other masonry being very porous surfaces with many crevices creates large problems with them soaking up larger than normal amounts of paint.
 To avoid using to much of the finish paint, we recommend you apply the proper brick paint primer first, to give it a solid base for which the final paint will properly adhere to.

 Paint Finish – If you are painting over a previous paint finish that is glossy or high-gloss, it is imperative to use a primer before painting over with any other paint finish or paint colour.
 A glossy or high-gloss paint finish should always have a light hand sanding, followed by a primer paint to ensure the best adhesion of the new paint.